Porsche 911 Convertible review

 The open-top Porsche 911 Cabriolet adds roofless thrills to the traditional rear-engined formula

 There’s no mistaking the 911 Cabriolet for anything else.
 Traditional cues such as the round headlights, bulbous wheelarches, upright windscreen and curved rear end are all carried over intact from the last 911, while the Cabrio’s roof has the same profile as the coupe’s when it’s in place.
 Inside, the same high-quality interior is used, while the closed roof does a good job of keeping out noise.
 Opening the top takes 13 seconds and can be done at speeds of up to 35mph.
+Better still, all versions get a near powered wind deflector that glides out from behind the rear seats and the touch of a button.
 Four-wheel drive versions get wider rear arches and a wider track plus a neat LED strip that links the rear light clusters.
 Inside the cabin used the same high quality switchgear and classy materials as the Panamera saloon and the driving position and visibility are both excellent.

 The 911 Cabriolet is just as entertaining to drive as the coupe, and you get to revel in the flat-six soundtrack when the roof is down.
-The steering isn’t quite as alive with feedback as previous generations, but there’s lots of grip from the chassis, and decades of development mean the rear-engined 911 is one of the most entertaining cars you can buy.
+The new electric steering is scapel sharp and beautifully weighted, there's lots of grip from the chassis, and decades of development mean the rear-engined 911 is one of the most entertaining cars you can buy.
 Power comes from a 345bhp 3.4-litre flat-six in the Carrera, while the Carrera S has a 3.8-litre six with 395bhp.
 In reality, the standard car has more than enough performance for most people’s needs, with a 0-62mph time of 4.6 seconds and 176mph top speed – the Carrera S is capable of 0-62mh in 4.3 seconds and 185mph.
+The four-wheel drive models feel even more secure on the road, partiularly in slippery conditions where the sophistcated transmission can automatically send power to the wheel with most grip.
 Refinement with the roof up is superb and even when its folded buffeting is kept to a minimum by the neatly integrated electric wind diffuser.
+The Porsche also copes well with bumps, especially when fitted with the adaptive dampers that are optional on the Carrera and standard on the S.

 The 911 Cabriolet is surprisingly practical for a sports car, and is certainly a better prospect than the Audi R8 Spyder.
-The deep boot in the nose is the same as the coupe’s, while the tiny rear seats are ideal for use as extra luggage space – you’d be hard-pressed to get people sat back there even if they are good for small children or babt seats.
-In terms of size, the 911 has always been one of the smaller supercars, and the current version is no different, which means it’s easy to place on the road, as well as park and visibility is good with the roof up or down.
+The deep 135-litre boot in the nose is the same as the coupe’s, while the tiny rear seats are ideal for small children, baby seats or extra luggage space.
+It's worth noting, however, that four-wheel versions have a smaller 125-litre load bay.
+Both the driver and passenger get plenty of room, while the cabin is littered with useful cubbies and cupholders.
+In terms of its external dimensions, the 911 has always been one of the smaller supercars, and the current version is no different, which means it’s easy to place on the road, as well as park and visibility is good with the roof up or down.